AnuarDaurenov/object_size_recognition/README.md

-Some reasonably good explanations is shown in the presentation
+Some reasonably good explanations are shown in the presentation